pdechery/estudos-python/README.md

 Python doesn't offer a mechanism to create private methods, but offers the "name mangling" mechanism.

-If you name your attrite with two leading underscores it will have it's name transformed, so it won't be possible for a subclass to use it.
+If you name your attribute with two leading underscores it will have it's name transformed, so it won't be possible for a subclass to use it.

 To create a private method on Python there's also a convention to use a single underscore before it's name.